rhysd/actionlint/CONTRIBUTING.md

 - Confirm build/tests/lints passed.
 How to run them is described in the following sections.
 - If you added a new feature, consider to add tests and explain it in [the usage document](docs/usage.md).
 - If you added a new public API, consider to add tests and a doc comment for the API.
+- If you updated [the checks document](docs/checks.md), ensure to run [the maintenance script](#about-checks-doc).

+Special thanks to the native English speakers for proofreading the documentation and error messages, as the author is not proficient in English.

 # Development